mehulagg/gitlab/doc/user/packages/container_registry/index.md

 #### Authenticate by using GitLab CI/CD

-If the project is not public, you must authenticate with the Container Registry.
+Before you can build and push images by using GitLab CI/CD, you must authenticate with the Container Registry.
-Only members of the project can access a project's Container Registry.

 To use CI/CD to authenticate, you can use: